wurmlab/SBC361-programming-in-R/practical2.md

 Once you are comfortable with loops, have a go at the following tasks:

 #### Q7.
-Write a loop that iterates over the numbers 10 to 100 and prints out the *index* of the loop each time through (i.e. the numbers 1 to 91).
+Write a loop that iterates over the numbers 10 to 100 and prints out the index as well as the value of the loop each time through in human-readable format (i.e. "Index 1 is 10", "Index 2 is 11", "Index 3 is 12", and so on).

 #### Q8.
 Write a loop that iterates over the numbers 10 to 100 and store the results in a separate vector.
 What's the number in the 20th iteration?